-Behavior is influenced by salient bundles, such as reference points.
-These bundles affect the decision maker's evaluation of available choice options, leading to choice reversals and other deviations from rationality.
-Reference points, for example, are often preferred over competing bundles, generating the endowment effect and the status quo bias.
-Additionally, bundles that are clear improvements over the reference point and bundles that involve only small tradeoffs from the reference point, are often chosen over bundles involving large tradeoffs from reference point (Tversky and Kahneman, 1991; Kahneman et al., 1991).
+Choice behavior is influenced by salient objects, such as reference points.
+These objects affect the decision maker's valuations, leading to choice reversals and other deviations from rationality.
+Reference points, for example, are often preferred over competing objects, generating the endowment effect and the status quo bias.
+Additionally, objects that are clear improvements over the reference point and objects that involve only small tradeoffs from the reference point, are often chosen over objects involving large tradeoffs from the reference point (Tversky and Kahneman, 1991; Kahneman et al., 1991).

-Standard models of reference dependence involve considerable deviations from traditional consumer theory.
+Standard models of reference dependence involve some deviations from traditional consumer theory.
 Prospect theory (Tversky and Kahneman, 1991) and related models (e.g., Kőszegi and Rabin, 2006) assume non-convex preferences and explicit asymmetries in gains and losses.
-Additionally, such preferences can lead a decision maker into cyclic sequential choices.
-These choices could be vulnerable to money pumps, and (more distressingly for economists wishing to apply these models in the field) the existence of a stable choice function (under Tversky and Kahneman's model) or a personal equilibrium consistent with one's expectations (under Kőszegi and Rabin's model) is not guaranteed (see Gul and Pesendorfer, 2006).
+In addition to being relatively intractable (e.g. not guaranteeing continuous demand functions), such preferences can lead a decision maker into cyclic choices when making sequential decisions among economic goods.
+These decision makers could be vulnerable to money pumps, and, more distressingly for economists wishing to apply these models in the field, a stable choice function (under Tversky and Kahneman's model) or a personal equilibrium consistent with one's expectations (under Kőszegi and Rabin's model) does not always exist (see Gul and Pesendorfer, 2006).

 Recent work on the cognitive processes underlying choice suggests an alternate approach to studying reference dependence.
-A number of researchers (Carmon and Ariely, 2000; Nayakankuppam and Misra, 2005; Johnson et al., 2007; Willemsen et al., 2011; Pachur and Scheibehenne, 2012; Ashby et al., 2012) find that endowments direct the decision maker's attention towards their most prominent dimensions.
-This is subsequently shown to generate an increased weight on these dimensions, altering preferences in favor of the endowment, and producing the endowment effect.
+A number of researchers (Carmon and Ariely, 2000; Nayakankuppam and Misra, 2005; Johnson et al., 2007; Willemsen et al., 2011; Pachur and Scheibehenne, 2012; Ashby et al., 2012) find that endowments direct the decision maker's attention towards their most prominent attributes.
+This is subsequently shown to generate an increased weight on these attributes, altering preferences in favor of the endowment and producing the endowment effect.

 These findings suggest that reference-dependent behaviors are driven by attentional processes.
-Reference points do not act as frames.
+Reference points do not act as frames, altering perceptions of gains and losses.
 Rather they act as primes, directing attention towards information that they are strongly associated with.
-As choice bundles are most strongly associated with their component goods, it is these goods that receive a higher weight in the decision task.
-Changing reference points can thus affect the weights on these goods and, consequently, the choice between competing bundles.

-This paper presents a model of reference dependence, motivated by this intuition.
-Attentionbiased utility of a consumption bundle is a linear combination of consumption utilities for each good in the bundle.
-While consumption utility is stable and reference independent, the weight on each good in attention-biased utility depends on the amount of that good in the reference bundle.
+As choice objects are most strongly associated with their most prominent attributes, it is these attributes that receive a higher weight in the decision task.
+Changing reference points can thus affect the weights on these attributes and, consequently, the choice between competing objects.
+This paper presents a model of reference dependence motivated by this intuition.
+The attentionbiased utility of an object is a linear combination of valuations for each attribute of the object.
+While attribute valuation is stable and reference independent, the weight on each attribute in attention-biased utility depends on the attention devoted to that attribute, which in turn depends on the amount of that attribute in the reference object.
 Changing the reference point alters the attentional weights in the attention-biased utility function.
-This can affect the decision maker's choice and generate preference reversals.
+This affects the decision maker's choice and can generate preference reversals.

-This model requires minimal deviations from consumer theory.
-It does not make any assumptions about the curvature of consumption utility: if consumption utility is strictly concave then so is attention-biased utility.
-Additionally, this model does not assume a built-in asymmetry in gains and losses.
+This model requires minimal deviations from standard consumer theory.
+It does not make any assumptions about the curvature of valuation functions: if valuation functions are strictly concave then so is attention-biased utility.
+Additionally, the model does not assume a built-in asymmetry in gains and losses.
+As a result, desirable theoretical properties, such the existence of continuous demand functions (given a reference point), are guaranteed with standard assumptions.
 Nonetheless, reductions in consumption have a stronger impact on attention-biased utility than corresponding gains, generating the well-known phenomenon of loss aversion.
-The proposed model can subsequently explain all the observed anomalies regarding reference-dependent choice.
+Indeed, the proposed attention-biased utility model can explain many of the observed anomalies in the domain of reference-dependent riskless choice.